CoC reviews proposals to create, revise, or terminate minor programs.

 11.3 Interaction between Fields of Minors and Degree Programs

 The Minor normally must be in a field in which a degree is offered, but some minors exist that are further subdivisions of the field (e.g., HASS and Institute-wide minors).

 11.4 Interdisciplinary Minors and other Special Situations

 CoC also reviews proposals for interdisciplinary minors and other minor degree programs that are not proposed by an undergraduate degree-granting department.
-Entities proposing such minors must provide the following materials to the CoC:
+Entities proposing such minors must address the following within the proposal: